 About the Fellowship

-One award of up to $9,500 per year (U.S. funds) is available to provide personal or research support for the successful applicant.
-The award is renewable for up to two additional years for PhD students and once for Master’s students, assuming annual approval of a satisfactory progress report and the need for continuing financial support.
+One award of up to $9,500/year (U.S. funds) is available to provide personal or research support for the successful applicant.
+The award is renewable for up to two additional years for PhD students, once for Master’s students, assuming annual approval of a satisfactory progress report and the need for continuing financial support.

 For additional information on this fellowship, download the Graduate Fellowships Background document.